ZhenrongShen/CellGAN/README.md

 ```

 ## Usage
-### Data Preparation
+### Training
+- Refer to `configs/default_config.yaml` for customizing your own configuration file `configs/{config_name}.yaml`.
+All the arguments are self-explanatory by their names and comments.

+- Set the argument `DATAROOT` in `configs/{config_name}.yaml` to your training data root.

-- In `DATAROOT`, split your images into different subdirectories according to the cell types and prepare a `img_list.txt`.
+- In `DATAROOT`, split your images into subdirectories according to the cell types and prepare an `img_list.txt`.

 - The directory structure of `DATAROOT` should be prepared as in the following example: